they-call-me-steve/joinmarket-clientserver/docs/onion-message-channels.md

 nodes and then, as according to need, to individual makers, also.

 As previously mentioned, both of these features - inbound and outbound, to onion, Tor connections - were already in use in Joinmarket.
-If you want to run/test as a maker bot, but never served an onion service before, it should work fine as long as you have the Tor service running in the background, and the default control port 9051 (if not, change that value in the `joinmarket.cfg`, see above.
+If you want to run/test as a maker bot, but never served an onion service before, it should work fine as long as you have the Tor service running in the background, and the default control port 9051 (if not, change that value in the `joinmarket.cfg`, see above).

 #### Why not use Lightning based onions?